-Yes.
+Probably yes.
 Any creditor with a lien on your home has the legal right to foreclose.
-This means that if the HOA has a lien on your property, it may decide to initiate a foreclosure, even if you're current on your mortgage.
+So, if the HOA has a lien on your property, it may decide to initiate a foreclosure even if you're current on your mortgage payments.

-The foreclosure may be judicial or nonjudicial, depending on the law in your state.
-To start a judicial foreclosure, the HOA will file a lawsuit against you in state court.
-For a nonjudicial foreclosure, the lender must follow specific procedures as set out by state law.
-(To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see our Judicial v.
-Nonjudicial Foreclosure topic area.)
+The foreclosure will be judicial or nonjudicial, depending on the law in your state and the circumstances.
+The HOA will file a lawsuit against you in state court to start a judicial foreclosure.
+For a nonjudicial foreclosure, the lender must follow specific procedures set out by state law.

-The CC&Rs may also contain certain requirements when it comes to foreclosing an HOA lien.
+The CC&Rs might also contain specific requirements for foreclosing an HOA lien.

 HOA liens are often junior in priority to a first mortgage.
-For example, if the HOA’s lien was recorded after the mortgage, this makes the HOA’s lien junior in priority.
-(Alternatively, the CC&Rs may contain a provision that makes the HOA lien junior to any first mortgage, even if the HOA lien is actually senior.)
-(Learn more about lien priority in Nolo’s article What Happens to Liens and Second Mortgages in Foreclosure?)
+CC&Rs typically contain a provision that makes an HOA lien subordinate to any first mortgage, even if the HOA lien is a prior lien.

-The HOA doesn't have to take into account the fact that you're current on your mortgage payments when it decides whether or not to start a foreclosure.
-In fact, sometimes starting a foreclosure is a tactic on the part of the HOA to get you to get caught up with your HOA dues.
-If you're current on your mortgage, it would be quite unwise to lose your home to foreclosure and destroy your credit due to delinquent HOA dues.
-(Learn more about how foreclosure affects your credit in Nolo’s article Foreclosure and Your Credit Score.)
+The HOA doesn't have to consider that you're current on your mortgage payments when it decides whether to start a foreclosure.
+Sometimes, beginning a foreclosure is an HOA tactic to get you to pay your HOA dues.
+If you're current on your mortgage payments, losing your home to an HOA foreclosure would be pretty unwise.

-Ultimately, if you are current on your mortgage, but behind in your HOA dues (and your goal is to keep your home) you should pay the HOA dues or else you may lose your home to an HOA foreclosure.
+Ultimately, if you're current on your mortgage but behind in your HOA dues, and your goal is to keep your home, you should pay the HOA dues, or else you might lose your property to a foreclosure.